 Health & Safety/Safeguarding This committee is responsible for the ensuring that all procedures pertinent to the health and safety of pupils, staff and visitors are in place and managed effectively and that all the School's statutory duties in relation to safeguarding are fulfilled.

-Members: Mr. Peter McLean (Chair), Mrs. Catherine Mallard, Mrs. Jo Frears, Miss Lois Anderson, Mr. Steven Power, Miss Paula Skelly, Mrs. Patricia McCarron.
+Members: Mrs. Patricia McCarron (Chair), Mrs. Catherine Mallard, Mrs. Jo Frears, Miss Paula Skelly, Mr. Steven Power, Miss Lois Anderson.

 HEALTH & SAFETY/SAFEGUARDING TERMS OF REFERENCE